 Camping in Antarctica Step 3: Sleep set-up

-I have never had a more complex sleep set-up in my life.
-I’m usually a sleeping bag, sleeping pad, and tent kid of girl.
+I have never had a more complex sleep system in my life.
+I’m usually a sleeping bag, sleeping pad, and tent kind of a girl, but this was a little bit different.

 We had to put together the following system that was given to us in a giant stuff sack.
 The items are listed from the inside out: